rickgennis/managebackups/src/managebackups.1.md

 - OpenSSL (1.1.1s) for calculation of MD5s
 - pcre (8.45) for support of regular expressions
 - pcre++ (0.9.5) as a C++ interface to pcre

+# DISK USAGE
+Disk usage is a nuanced concept.
+Not only can it be reported in specific bytes (kilobytes, megabytes, etc) used, it can also be reported in disk blocks used, since a full block is the minimum allocatable space and anything less than that will use a full block anyway.
+By default, the 'du' command reports in blocks.
+Another complication is directory entries and symlinks (the directory itself, not its contents;  the symlink itself, not what it's pointing to).
+They take up a small amount of space.
+The stat() system call returns details on that space but for some reason the 'du' command ignores those.  **managebackups** provides two implmentations.
+By default it reports specific bytes used.
+Given the **--blocks** option, it shows the blocks used.
+In both cases, the tiny amount of space used by directories and symlinks is ignored, again, like 'du'.